Atari Game Console - Dismantled for reference and curiosity

 Everyone had one, or wanted one and soon going around to your friend's place to play 'Atari' became a common phrase regardless of whether it was actually an Atari or another company's console.

-This 2600 model has in recent times been nicknamed '6 Switch Woody', not surprisingly due to the wood veneer and six, forward facing switches compared to the '4 Switch Woody'.
+This 2600 model has in recent times been nicknamed the '6 Switch Woody', not surprisingly due to the wood veneer and six, forward facing switches.

 Comparison to the "Odd Six Switch Woody" - Other page on this site;